What Are Customer Journey Touchpoints & How To Use Them

 1. Match goals to touchpoints

-Each touchpoint that your customer interacts with must serve a purpose: to propel your customer into the next stage of their customer journey, or to influence their purchasing decision.
+Each touchpoint that your customer interacts with must serve a purpose: to propel your customer into the next stage of the buyer’s journey, or to influence their purchasing decision.

 Your eCommerce site has ranked the highest because it contains the most information, and so the prospective customer clicks through onto the page where you detail the product, its uses and other relevant information.